Shift3/standards-and-practices/Development.md

 ```
 Master
+L- Staging
 L- Development
    L- *Feature Branch*
    L- *Bug fix branch*
 ```

+Master branch is for finalized, tested, and production-ready code.

-Master branch is for finalized, tested, and demo-ready code.
+Staging branch is for finalized, tested, and demo-ready code.

 Working branch will be development.
 Pushes to development require Pull Request and review.